astropy-learn/dev-guide/README.md

      2_applying-model-to-data
      ```

-   d)  If this is a book, _index.md_ should not be empty; it will be the book's first page and should summarize the contents of the individual notebooks.
-If this is a single notebook rather than a book, the file should be empty.
+   d)  If this is a book, _index.md_ should be renamed, for example _index-modeling.md_, and it should consist of text summarizing the contents of the individual notebooks.
+It will be the fist page of the book.
+If this is a single notebook rather than a book, the file should be left as _index.md_ and should be empty.

    e) If this is a book, _\_toc.yml_ should not be empty; it will be the book's table of contents and should have the below format.
 If this is a single notebook rather than a book, the file should be empty.
    ```